ArtSze/orbit/README.md

 Programmed sequences can be downloaded as MIDI files, allowing you to import them into your DAW of choice, e.g. Logic Pro, Ableton, Pro Tools, Bitwig.

+User experience is best using a desktop browser.

 ## Installation

 In order to run this application locally: